csinva/csinva.github.io/_notes/stat/graphical_models.md

 - joint distr: $P(X_1 = x_1,...X_n=x_n)=\prod_{i=1}^n P[X_i = x_i \vert  Parents(X_i)]$
-  - *Markov condition* - given its parents, a node is conditionally independent of its non-descendants
+  - *markov condition*: given parents, node is conditionally independent of its non-descendants
-  - *topological independence* - a node is independent of all other nodes given its parents, children, and children's parents = *markov blanket*
+    - marginally, they can still be dependent (e.g. explaining away)
-    - a node is conditionally independent of its non-descendants given its parents???
+  - given its *markov blanket* (parents, children, and children's parents), a node is independent of all other nodes
 - BN has no redundancy $\implies$ no chance for inconsistency

   - forming a BN: keep adding nodes, and only previous nodes are allowed to be parents of new nodes

 ## hybrid BN (both continuous & discrete vars)